joelnewcom/joelnewcom.github.io/_posts/2022-08-01-azuredevops-openhack.md

 ### Challenge 5 - Implement Continuous Deployment (CD)
 Needed to create a new pipeline to deploy a docker image to Azure container registry.
-We basically just copy pasted the provided command into the pipeline and it just worked.
+We basically just copy-pasted the provided command into the pipeline and it just worked.

 To not override the previous docker image, we needed to tag the image with ```$(build.buildId)``` Took us a while to figure out that the azureSubscription parameter for the AzureWebAppContainer Task is the AzureServiceConnection name.